 The sale of Massawa represents Barrick Gold's continued efforts to offload smaller projects from its significant...

 Stoeferle talks about the lack trust in modern times, explaining that as trust in institutions falls...

 Precious metals are rare, naturally occurring, metallic assets that have high economic value.
 In general, they are less reactive than most elements, and tend to be ductile and have a high luster.

 In the past, the precious metals market was important because the metals were used as currency.
 Today they are considered valuable ways to invest because of their investment and industrial uses.

 But what is the best precious metal to invest in?
-Different investors have different needs, and it’s important to be aware of the factors that affect supply, demand and prices for each precious metal before making a decision.
+Different investors have different needs, and it’s important to be aware of the factors that affect supply, demand and prices for each precious metal before making a financial decision.

 Best precious metal to invest in: Gold and silver?

-Silver is also used as a store of wealth and in jewelry, but unlike gold it’s also subject to a fair amount of industrial demand.
-In other words, the metal is not only bought by investors, but also by manufacturers looking to use it for different applications.
+Silver is also used as a store of wealth and in jewelry, but unlike gold bullion, it’s also subject to a fair amount of demand through industrial applications.
+In other words, the metal is not only bought by investors, but manufacturers are also buying it as they are looking to use it for different applications.

 However, what they’re perhaps best known for is their use in the automotive industry.
 Both are used in catalytic converters, with palladium being used in catalytic converters for gasoline engines, and platinum being used in catalytic converters for diesel engines.

-While platinum and palladium prices sometimes also move because of worldwide economic and political events, they are influenced more strongly by supply and demand dynamics.
-In recent years higher demand and strikes at key mines have pushed both markets into deficit.
-Investors who think those circumstances will eventually result in higher platinum and palladium prices may want to consider investing in these metals.
+While platinum and palladium prices sometimes also move because of worldwide economic and political volatility, they are influenced more strongly by supply and demand dynamics.
+In recent years, higher demand and strikes at key mines have pushed the markets for both platinum and palladium into deficit.

 Best precious metal to invest in: Investor takeaway